Best Low Commission Realtors (2024 Update)

 Evaluate the agents, service approach, and risks.
 Ask to review the listing agreement and make sure you understand the contract and commission.
 If one of those companies finds you a great agent, you’ll max out your savings and get quality service through the selling process.
 If they strike out, start working your way down the list until you find that balance between the right fit, quality, and price point.

 🛒 Shop around!
 If you can, it's always a good idea to try out a few different services to see how they stack up.
-Comparing several options will increase your chances of finding the best fit for your budget and specific needs and of getting a better outcome on your sale.
+Comparing several options will increase your chances of finding the best fit for your budget and specific needs and getting a better sale outcome.

 Next steps for finding a low-commission realtor

-The best way to get started is to reach out to a few low-commission companies and interview some real estate agents!
-No matter the brand, talking to agents is always free with no obligation.
-So there’s no risk in putting the feelers out there.
+The best way to get started is to contact a few low-commission companies and interview some real estate agents!
+No matter the brand, talking to agents is always free and without obligation, so there’s no risk in putting the feelers out there.

 I recommend starting with Clever Real Estate because it offers the best rates and service quality, is available nationwide, and allows you to compare agents before choosing the right fit for you.